Fsiban/Final_Project/README.md

 ## Research Question

 1 sentence description of your research question.
-- Which feature values distinctly indicate a malignant diagnosis.
+- Based on the features for a given breast mass sample, how do we determine if the sample is malignant or benign.

 ### Abstract